 The flow is life affirming.

 You Flow, You Grow

 Regular access to the flow state is so powerful, it can even draw people out of long term depression.
-I consider myself an example.
-Having a meaningful production goal for yourself creates profound enrichment, whatever form it takes, and however big you can possibly make it.
-What you produce comes to define you as an individual, and channels your direction of growth.
+Having meaningful life goals for yourself creates profound enrichment, whatever form they take, and however big you dream.
+What you produce over your lifetime comes to define you as an individual, and channels your direction of growth.

 Next time you dream of winning the lottery and think about all the rampant consuming you'd do, take a step back.
 Look beyond the shiny Hollywood portrayal of happiness and recognise the consumerist messages you've been fed your entire life.